MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 The code editor tells us that something is wrong with line 1, 2, and 4.

 On line 1, the editor doesn't recognize the expression`funcition` and thinks a semicolon is missing.
-It's supposed to say `function`, but it was mispelled.
-Once we fix the spelling, `function` will turn a different colour, which indicates that the editor knows it is a keyword.
-The "missing semicolon" message will go away since it is no longer expecting a semicolon now that the keyword is recognized.
+It's supposed to say `function` but it was mispelled.
+Once we fix the spelling of `function` it will turn a different colour to indicate that the editor knows it is a keyword.
+The "missing semicolon" message will go away since the editor is no longer expecting a semicolon now that it recognizes the keyword.

-Another error message on line 1 is "*unmatched `{`*".
-That's because we're missing the closing curly brace to match it.
-We can add one on line 4.
-Once we do that, the error message on line 4 about  the "unrecoverable syntax error" goes away.
+Another error message on line 1 is "unmatched `{`".
+That's because we're missing a closing curly brace to match the open curly brace.
+We can add one on line 4 to indicate the end of the block of code.
+Once we do that, the error message on line 4 about the "unrecoverable syntax error" goes away since there is no longer an unfinished block of code.

-On line 2, the first error message says "*expected `)`*".
+On line 2, the first error message says "expected `)`".
 This is because the editor does not understand why we put two numbers next to each other and assumes that it's because we forgot a bracket.
-Here's what happens if we add the bracket.
+Here's what happens if we add the bracket between the numbers `800` and `600`.

 ![](../Images/Syntax_Errors_2.png)

-Now it's telling us that we're missing a semicolon after the bracket we jsut put in and it doesn't know why there's a closing bracket after the number 600.
-That's because the original mistake wasn't a missing bracket, it was a missing comma.
-The error messages aren't perfect and it's sometimes up to us to figure out what's truly causing syntax errors.
+Now it's telling us that we're missing a semicolon after the bracket we jsut put in and it doesn't know why there's a closing bracket after `600`.
+That's because the original mistake wasn't a missing bracket – it was a missing comma.
+Error messages aren't always helpful and it's sometimes up to us to figure out what's actually causing the syntax errors.

 ```js
 function setUp() { // the spelling of "function" was corrected